emaslvcc/JavaCraft/um-submission/final-report.md

 Afterwards we implemented the methods [`craftStonePickaxe()`](#void-craftstonepickaxe) and [`craftIronPickaxe()`](#void-craftironpickaxe) in which we specified the crafting requirements for each item.
 For this to work we had to add a new method [`removeItemFromCraftedItem()`](#void-removeitemfromcrafteditem), that removes items from the crafted items inventory.
 It als [`craftedItemsContains()`](#boolean-crafteditemcontains) that checks if the player has the amount of crafted items in their inventory.

-The biggest change was the implementation of the mine requirements in [`mineBlock()`](#void-mineblock), we did this by checking for the blocktype that is going to be mined first and then checking if the player fits the requirements.
+The biggest change was the implementation of the mining requirements in [`mineBlock()`](#void-mineblock), we did this by checking for the blocktype that is going to be mined first and then checking if the player fits the requirements.

-To do this we implemented a new method [`getRequiredItemForMining()`](#int-getrequireditemformining) which gets the Blocktype as parameter and gives back the needed crafted item to be able to mine it.
+To do this we implemented a new method [`getRequiredItemForMining()`](#int-getrequireditemformining) which gets the blocktype as parameter and gives back the needed crafted item to be able to mine it.

 <div style="page-break-after: always;"></div>